-Our Margot Murphy Women’s Cancer Program mitigates the barriers that women face after a cancer diagnosis.
+Our Women’s Cancer Program mitigates the barriers that women face after a cancer diagnosis.
 Our multilingual and culturally competent services empower women with cancer—especially women of color with low incomes—to overcome linguistic, social, and financial obstacles to accessing, maintaining, and completing treatment and transition into survivorship.
-More than 200 clients in this program receive intensive care navigation each year; approximately 300 more clients have completed active treatment and remain enrolled in the program to access survivorship support and remain connected to their care navigators should needs arise.

-Shanti’s Peer Advocate Care Team (PACT) serves the residents of Potrero Hill Terrace and Annex public housing who must balance the complex realities of living in poverty while navigating all the physical, emotional, and social changes that will come with the redevelopment of their community.
-PACT’s main responsibility is to help residents stay stably housed, which is an essential component to their well-being.
+Shanti’s Peer Advocate Care Team (PACT) serves the residents of Potrero Hill Terrace and Annex public housing who must navigate all the physical, emotional, and social changes that will come with the redevelopment of their community.
+PACT’s main responsibility is to help residents remain stably housed.
 PACT connects residents with services, listens to their concerns, creates pathways for them to be heard by the City and the developers, and keeps residents informed of relocation timelines and processes.

-Our Pets Are Wonderful Support (PAWS) Program keeps people and their animal companions together in the face of poverty and other hardships that threaten to separate them.
-We believe that no one should have to make the difficult choice of caring for themselves or caring for their beloved companion animals.
-We provide free comprehensive support services for companion animals of older adults and individuals living with disability or illness.
+Our Pets Are Wonderful Support (PAWS) Program keeps people and their animal companions together.
+We believe that no one should have to make the difficult choice of caring for themselves or caring for their pets.
+We provide comprehensive support services for companion animals of older adults and individuals living with illness and disability.
 Key services include our pet food and supply bank, veterinary care, and care navigation.